 For parents and children alike, the process of transferring education from the family home to a school environment can be a daunting experience.
-Through an early cooperative process, starting from the family’s initial visit, our Early Years Department help make the transition as easy and enjoyable as possible.
+Through an early cooperative process, starting from the family’s initial visit, our Early Years Department helps make the transition as easy and enjoyable as possible.

 In some respects, Early Years is a more fitting description than pre-school: Campion’s youngest pupils are as much a part of the school as any other.
 However, they benefit from their own tailor-made space, designed with their needs in mind.
 They enjoy a playground of their own as well as spacious, well-resourced classrooms and small class groups.